 All APs have a clear job responsibilities list with stakeholders they supervise.
 Each AP understands the high expectations that are set forth for them and all stakeholders they supervise.

 These effective organizational structures have been important for the daily and long-term operations of our school.
 By planning ahead, adhering to the deadlines and organizing structures, the school is run effectively and time is well managed.

 Unit Coordinators: Communicative & organizational practices

-The P177Q Organization currently comprises our main site and four additional off sites.
-A Coordinator or a lead teacher supervises all of our sites.
+P 177Q currently comprises our main site and four additional off sites.
+This year we added P177@435, which is located at Martin Van Buren High School.
+All of our sites are supervised by a Coordinator or a lead teacher.
 Each Unit specializes in servicing a specific student population, and all are an integral part of the host buildings.
-However, our offsites are still intimately connected to the P177Q organization, with a centralized structure that enables us to communicate directly with our coordinators.
+However, our offstites are still intimately connected to the P 177 organization, with a centralized structure that enables us to communicate directly with our coordinators.
 The coordinators, under the auspices of a Supervising A.P., are responsible for disseminating important instructional, parental and operational information.
 For example, all teachers, irrespective of which site they are assigned, attend monthly grade conferences, and Principal Duffy regularly hosts an informal chat for all staff via Zoom.
-These initiatives provide every staff member with a concrete means of participating in our organization as a whole.
+These initiatives provide all staff with a concrete means of belonging to our organization as a whole.
 In addition, all of our compliance components such as IEP’s are centrally generated and synthesized, but our Coordinators take a leading role in their oversight and implementation.
 Overseeing a large school Organization can be unwieldy and complex at times, but our coordinators have first hand knowledge and information about what specific needs and supports the students in their buildings require.